theAgileQA/pyrestrequest/advanced_guide.md

     1. Bind variables defined in the test into the context
     2. Bind generator values defined for that test into the context
 2. Templating: realize() final version for that test, reading lazy-loaded files
-3. Configure a Curl call, using info from the test and its configure_curl call
+3. Configure a request call, using info from the test and its configure_request call
 4. IF interactive mode: print info and wait for response
-5. Execute the curl call
+5. Execute the request call
 6. Update context after the test (extraction)
 7. Run validators
 8. Construct and return a TestResponse()